On the Limitations of Fractal Dimension as a Measure of Generalization: Background

-They derive bounds for the worst-case generalization gap, where the only assumption required is that the loss \(\ell: \Rbb^d \times \Zcal \to \Rbb\) is continuous in both variables and uniformly bounded by some \(B>0\).
-These bounds are established with respect to the upper-box dimension of the set \(\Wcal_{S}\) using the pseudo-metric \(\rho_S\) (see Theorem 3.9.~\cite{dupuis_generalization_2023}).
-For the experimental validation, they prove that for pseudo-metric bounded spaces, the corresponding upper-box counting dimension coincides with the \(0\)-dimensional PH-dimension.
-This PH dimension is computed in the pseudo-metric space defined by \(\rho_S\), which essentially alters the length of the bars in the persistence barcode.
-With this alternative construction, they proceed to use the same approach as in \cite{birdal_intrinsic_2021} to find an upper bound of this fractal dimension using a linear regression based on the quantities \(E_1^0(W_n)\).
+They derive bounds for the worst-case generalization gap, where the only assumption is that the loss \(\ell: \Rbb^d \times \Zcal \to \Rbb\) is continuous in both variables and uniformly bounded by some \(B>0\).
+These bounds are established with respect to the upper-box dimension of the set \(\Wcal_{S}\) using \(\rho_S\) (see Theorem 3.9.~\citep{dupuis_generalization_2023}).
+They additionally prove that for pseudometric-bounded spaces, the corresponding upper-box counting dimension coincides with the \(0\)-dimensional PH-dimension, which they estimate as in \citet{birdal_intrinsic_2021}.